 Requesting Hawaii Vital Records in Person (Free HI Divorce & Marriage Records)

-Alternately, for a certified copy of a certificate of birth or certificate or marriage or civil union, individuals can fill out, print and mail in a form to:
+Alternatively, for a certified copy of a certificate of birth or certificate of marriage or civil union, individuals can fill out, print and mail in a form to:

 P.O.
 Box 3378